devtoro/movie_rama/README.md

 - A user can sign up and create an account in order to create movies and react to them
 - A user cannot react to a movie that he has created
 - A user cannot update a movie that has been created by another user
-- A user can sort a movie based on the creation date and on the reaction that each movie has
+- A user can sort a movie based on the creation date and on the reactions that each movie has
 - A user can filter out movies for a user
 - A user can edit their profile